 When the Medi-Cal Member Appeals and Grievance Department receives the appeal, it is assigned a case number, researched and resolved.
-A written acknowledgment is mailed to the member within five calendar days of receipt of the written appeal.
+A written acknowledgment is mailed to the member within five calendar days of receipt of the written standard appeal.
 A decision is made within 30 days of receipt of a standard appeal and within 72 hours of receipt of an expedited appeal; members are sent a written Notice of Appeal Resolution (NAR), stating the decision made and the rationale for that decision.
+An NAR is a formal letter informing a beneficiary that an adverse benefit determination has been overturned or upheld.